Dateline: Nogales, Mexico

-Of course, I’m not advocating that you flee the law.
+Of course, I’m not advocating that you flee the law enforcement agencies.
 But think about: if the government upped the ante on one of their spying programs, or changed the laws that made your business criminal, or you owed a violent casino boss millions… where would you go to escape?

 Would you change your appearance, get a tattoo, or even go so far as Johnny Depp in the critically panned movie The Tourist and implant a voice chip to disguise your speech?

 Just look at Julian Assange or Edward Snowden.
 US Secretary of State John Kerry took to the airwaves to denounce Snowden, saying he should absolutely return to US soil and “face justice”.
 Snowden was long public enemy number one because he exposed the government’s secrets and has spent years seeking asylum outside of Russia.

 Of course, the United States government is going to put a lot more effort into tracking down Edward Snowden than it will for many others.
 After all, Snowden left a lot of eggs on their face.
 And he actually woke a few people up — including the German government— and helped them realize the reality of the huge US surveillance state.